GlassLabGenomics/ice_binding_proteins/README.md

+# This repo has been moved to github alaska edu!
+Do not work in this one anymore.
 # Ice Binding Proteins (IBP) Project

 This is a repository of scripts, documentation, and results for the computational pipeline of the ice binding protein (IBP) project: **_Cold tolerance in the intertidal zone_**.

 > :bulb: This page gives a brief overview of the project, please read through the [Wiki](https://github.com/GlassLabGenomics/ice_binding_proteins/wiki) for more information.